jico/automata/README.md

 A sweet Ruby gem for creating and simulating deterministic/nondeterministic finite automata, push-down automata, and Turing machines.

+We also provide a neat [web interface](http://automata.byji.co) you might enjoy.

 __Note:__ This gem is still under development.
 Not all automata have been fully implemented yet.

 ## Installation